Pelagic and Open Ocean Accounting

 Vertical zonation

-- M2.1 Epipelagic ocean waters (0-200m) -- the sunlit surface layer where photosynthesis occurs, supporting primary production by phytoplankton and the highest biodiversity and biomass of pelagic organisms[7]
+M2.1 Epipelagic ocean waters (0-200m) The sunlit surface layer where photosynthesis occurs, supporting primary production by phytoplankton and the highest biodiversity and biomass of pelagic organisms[7].

-- M2.2 Mesopelagic ocean waters (200-1,000m) -- the "twilight zone" receiving insufficient light for photosynthesis, dominated by detritivores and predators, and characterised by high biomass of small fishes and extensive diel vertical migration[8]
+M2.2 Mesopelagic ocean waters (200-1,000m) The "twilight zone" receiving insufficient light for photosynthesis, dominated by detritivores and predators, and characterised by high biomass of small fishes and extensive diel vertical migration[8].

-- M2.3 Bathypelagic ocean waters (1,000-3,000m) -- dark waters dependent on organic fallout from above, with low biomass, long-lived organisms, and truncated food webs[9]
+M2.3 Bathypelagic ocean waters (1,000-3,000m) Dark waters dependent on organic fallout from above, with low biomass, long-lived organisms, and truncated food webs[9].

-- M2.4 Abyssopelagic ocean waters (3,000-6,000m) -- extreme depths with very low biomass and specialised fauna adapted to high pressure and nutrient scarcity[10]
+M2.4 Abyssopelagic ocean waters (3,000-6,000m) Extreme depths with very low biomass and specialised fauna adapted to high pressure and nutrient scarcity[10].

-- M2.5 Sea ice -- the seasonally frozen surface of polar oceans supporting specialised ice-associated communities[11]
+M2.5 Sea ice The seasonally frozen surface of polar oceans supporting specialised ice-associated communities[11].

 For practical accounting purposes, the epipelagic zone is of primary importance as it contains most commercially exploited fish stocks, supports virtually all primary production, and generates the ecosystem services of greatest current economic relevance[12].
-The mesopelagic zone is increasingly recognised as a significant carbon reservoir and potential future fishery resource, though exploitation remains limited.
-The deeper zones (bathypelagic and abyssopelagic) have minimal direct economic use but provide essential supporting services through nutrient cycling and carbon sequestration.
+The mesopelagic zone is increasingly recognised as a significant carbon reservoir and potential future fishery resource.
+The SEEA EA notes that "marine ecosystems are not concentrated near one surface (i.e. the air-land/water interface) but extend throughout the water column and include the underlying sediment and seabed"[13].
+For the open ocean, where the seabed-based delineation approach recommended by SEEA EA is less suitable, alternative approaches are summarised in Table 3.1.2.

-- Water-mass-based delineation -- defining ecosystem units by oceanographic characteristics such as temperature, salinity, and circulation patterns
+Water-mass-based delineation Defining ecosystem units by oceanographic characteristics such as temperature, salinity, and circulation patterns.

-- Biogeographic provinces -- using established marine biogeographic classifications such as Longhurst provinces[14]
+Biogeographic provinces Using established marine biogeographic classifications such as Longhurst provinces[14].

-- Depth-zone layers -- treating vertical zones as separate accounting units overlaying the horizontal extent
+Depth-zone layers Treating vertical zones as separate accounting units overlaying the horizontal extent.

 Biogeographic regions